InFog/SimpleFinance/readme.md

 Simple Finance is an ultra simple finance managent.
 Just keep track of your money!

+## About this project

+This is a personal project, I made it because I do really need to keep track of my pretty little money.
+I'm also studing some PHP best practices and what the cool kids are doing.
+That's why I'm using Composer for dependency management, PHPUnit for unit testing, Travis-CI for Continuous Integration and Coveralls for code coverage.
+I want this project to be an example of a good PHP project.

 ## General usage

 Simple Finance is for geeks and nerds, sorry...
 If you're not, just ask one to